 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted, leading to symptoms or signs that something is wrong (like flooding and leaking here).
 It is similar to the concept of disease in Western Medicine but not quite: a Western disease can often be explained by several Chinese patterns and vice-versa.

 A pattern often manifests itself in a combination of symptoms that, at first glance, do not seem necessarily related to each others.
-For instance here flooding and leaking is often associated with constipation, restlessness and flooding suddenly before schedule in the pattern “Heat in Uterus Blood”.
+For instance here flooding and leaking is often associated with dizziness, night sweats and tinnitus in the pattern “Heat in the Blood”.
+As you will see below, we have in record three patterns that can cause flooding and leaking.

 Once identified, patterns are treated using medicinal herbs, acupuncture, and other therapies.
-In the case of flooding and leaking we’ve identified three herbal formulas that may help treat patterns behind the symptom.
+In the case of flooding and leaking we’ve identified five herbal formulas that may help treat patterns behind the symptom.

 We’ve also selected below the five medicinal herbs that we think are most likely to help treat flooding and leaking.

-In Chinese Medicine flooding and leaking is a symptom for the pattern "Heat in Uterus Blood".
-Below is a small explanation for it with links for more details.
+In Chinese Medicine flooding and leaking is a symptom for 3 patterns that we have on record.
+Below is a small explanation for each of them with links for more details.

 Baikal Skullcap Roots (Huang Qin) is the king ingredient for Qing Re Gu Jing Tang, a formula used for Heat in Uterus Blood